List of international cricket five-wicket hauls by Trent Boult

 In cricket, a five-wicket haul (also known as a fifer or five-for), refers to a bowler taking five or more wickets in a single innings.
-Trent Boult, a New Zealand cricketer, has taken 15 five-wicket hauls during his international cricket, teb in Test cricket and five in One Day International matches (ODIs).
+Trent Boult, a New Zealand cricketer, has taken 15 five-wicket hauls during his international cricket, ten in Test cricket and five in One Day International matches (ODIs).
 Boult has also played for New Zealand in Twenty20 International (T20I) cricket.

 Boult is a left-arm fast-medium bowler, who is notable for his ability to swing the ball both ways.
 He is one of 36 players to have taken 300 or more wickets in Test cricket and has been ranked consistently towards the top of the ICC Men's ODI Player Rankings.
 He made his international debut for New Zealand on 9 December 2011 against Australia in the second Test of New Zealand's 2011 tour of Australia, taking four wickets in the match.